 Much like gaming, Smart DNS Proxy can’t be used for safe torrenting as it's designed to unblock specific sites and services like TV channels and social networks.
 However, its VPN allows torrenting on all its servers and offers some that are optimized for the job.

-In the Windows app, you can filter servers by type — making it easier to find the best ones for torrenting or streaming servers.
-Alternatively, you can manually set up a Socks5 proxy for uTorrent.
+Within the Windows app, you have the option to filter servers by type, simplifying the process of locating the optimal servers for torrenting or streaming purposes.
+Alternatively, you can choose to manually configure a Socks5 proxy specifically for uTorrent.

 Since the service is located in Turkey and has a no-logs policy, torrenting with Smart DNS Proxy should be safe.